Mission & History

 Message from the C.K.
 Cho Faculty Chair

 Every semester CKS hosts a series of colloquia featuring different guest speakers from around the country and the world.
-Speakers present their recent research and wrap up with a Q&A. There are typically 1-2 colloquia hosted by the Center per month while classes are in session, and they are typically held on Thursday evenings from 4:00pm to 6:00pm in Doe Library, Room 180.
+Speakers present their recent research and wrap up with a Q&A. There are typically 1-2 colloquia hosted by the Center per month while classes are in session, and they are typically held on Thursday evenings from 4:00 pm to 6:00 pm in the IEAS Conference Room.
 The colloquia series is free and open to the public.

 CKS holds 1 to 2 conferences per year, depending on availability of funding.
 Anywhere from 10 to 20 speakers travel from around the country and the world to present their most recent research on a central theme.
 Conferences typically last 1-3 days on average and are usually hosted from Thursday to Saturday.
 The venues for conferences vary depending on the number of speakers and the needs of the particular conference.
 Conferences are usually free and open to the public.